Choose questions that work well to discuss The Wooden Indian Resurrection, and enjoy the flow of ideas.

 3. FORGIVENESS: Talk about a time you felt betrayed.
 Were you able to forgive?
 Should we always forgive?
 What is the price of forgiving?
 Of not forgiving?
 Does forgiveness mean we forget the offense?
 Does it mean we trust the person again?

 4. PRISMS: Deborah's father says we are created to rest in God's love.
-Then we're like prisms refracting the particular color of light we're meant to shine into the world.
+Then we're like prisms refracting the particular color of light we're meant to shine in the world.
 What do you get complimented about?
 Might these be your particular rays of light?

 5. ALIVE: St. Irenaeus said that the glory of God is man fully alive.
 What would being fully alive mean for you?